jlperona-teaching/ecs390-spring20/seminars/week07.md

 *What constitutes good feedback?*

-### Logistics

-*Note*: there is no class next Monday, 2019-11-11, due to the Veterans Day holiday.
-You have two weeks to do this assignment, which is due on Monday, 2019-11-18 at 15:00.

 ### Reading

 Read through *Do students value feedback?
 Student perceptions of tutors’ written responses* by Melanie R. Weaver of Nottingham Trent University.